Open-Systems-Pharmacology/docs/part-5/sensitivity-analysis.md

 To calculate the sensitivity of a PK Parameter of a certain output = PKj  to an input parameter = \[ pi \]

-*   the input parameter is varied/perturbed around the value in the simulation by a (small) change = \[ # pi \] ,
+*   the input parameter is varied/perturbed around the value in the simulation by a (small) change = \[ Δpi \] ,

 *   a new simulation is performed for the changed input parameter value (all other input values remain unchanged)

-*   the change of the PK Parameter \[ = # PKj \]  is calculated as the difference between the values in the new simulation and the original simulation.
+*   the change of the PK Parameter \[ = ΔPKj \]  is calculated as the difference between the values in the new simulation and the original simulation.

-The sensitivity for the PK Parameter to that input parameter is then calculated as the ratio of the relative change of that PK Parameter \[ = (# PKj) / PKj \] and the relative variation of the input parameter \[ = (# pi) / pi \]:
+The sensitivity for the PK Parameter to that input parameter is then calculated as the ratio of the relative change of that PK Parameter \[ = (ΔPKj) / PKj \] and the relative variation of the input parameter \[ = (Δpi) / pi \]:

 ![Image](../assets/images/part-5/sij.png)

 Thus, the sensitivities are dimensionless quantities.
 As an example, a sensitivity of -1.0 implies that a 10% increase of the parameters leads to a 10% decrease of the PK parameter value, and a sensitivity of +0.5 implies that a 10% increase of the parameters leads to a 5% increase of the PK parameter value.

-For reasons of numerical stability, a sensitivity is calculated as the average of several sensitivities based on different variations #k :
+For reasons of numerical stability, a sensitivity is calculated as the average of several sensitivities based on different variations Δk :

 ![Image](../assets/images/part-5/sij-e.png)

-The relative variations #k are defined by multiplication of the value in the simulation with variation factors.
+The relative variations Δk are defined by multiplication of the value in the simulation with variation factors.
 These variation factors are defined by setting two configuration parameters "Number of Steps” \[ = n \] and “Variation Range” \[ = a \] in the following way :

 For each value of k = 1 ... n, two factors are used: ![Image](../assets/images/part-5/1-a-k-n.png) and ![Image](../assets/images/part-5/1-1-a-kn.png)